 Burnt Non Stick Pan

 One of the reason why we opt for the non stick pans is that it guarantees lesser cleaning hassles.
 They are good for making dishes like omelettes, and thin pancakes.
 Teflon cookwares encourage the use of less oil which is recommended for a healthier meal.

 The surface of non-stick cookware is coated with base materials such as aluminum.
-This keeps the food from sticking to the cookware and it allows food to slide out of the pan with little or no help from the cooking spoon.
+This keeps the food from sticking to the cookware and allows it to slide out of the pan with little or no help from the cooking spoon.

+Burnt Non Stick Pan